-- Constructs a Channels group name directly from the user-specified room name, without any quoting or escaping. - Group names may only contain letters, digits, hyphens, and periods.
+- Constructs a Channels group name directly from the user-specified room name, without any quoting or escaping. - Group names may only contain alphanumerics, hyphens, underscores, or periods.
 Therefore this example code will fail on room names that have other characters.